-Mexico City is the capital of Mexico.
+Mexico City is the capital of Mexico and there are several interesting facts about this city.
 It is the largest city in Mexico and the most populous city in the western hemisphere.
 Mexico's capital is believed to be founded by the indigenous people making it the oldest capital in Latin America.
 If you plan to stopover here, check out these exciting facts!
 If you you want to know more check out our interesting facts about Mexico.

 1.Mexico City is built on the ancient capital of the Aztec empire